pivotal/docs-tap/cli-plugins/apps/tutorials/create-update-workload.hbs.md

 - `--type` distinguishes the workload type.

 This process can also be done with non-publicly accessible repositories.
 These require authentication using credentials stored in a Kubernetes secret.
 The supply chain is in charge of managing these credentials.
-For more information, see [Create a workload from a private Git repository](../how-to-guides/workload-from-private-git.hbs.md).

 View the full list of supported workload configuration options by running `tanzu apps workload apply --help`.